UP-RS-ESP/DEM-KZP/KZ-Picker/Readme.md

 1. Edit the 'PARAMETERS_INPUTS_KZ_picker' to set input and output filenames.
 Then use MASTER_RUN_KZ.m to process the DEM.
 There are additional information in the beginning of the MASTER_RUN_KZ.m file.

+There is a set of files generated that can be loaded in ArcMap/QGIS or a similar GIS.

 ## Examples
-There exists an example dataset at containing a 1-m DEM of a part of Santa Cruz Island, southern California: smugglers_1m_dem.
+There exists an example dataset at containing a 1-m DEM of a part of Santa Cruz Island, southern California: _smugglers_1m_dem.7z_.
-This example file is available at https://www.dropbox.com/s/kpujj3mfezzd34b/smugglers_1m.7z?dl=0 or https://boxup.uni-potsdam.de/index.php/f/38152339
+This example GeoTIF file is available at https://www.dropbox.com/s/kpujj3mfezzd34b/smugglers_1m.7z?dl=0 or https://boxup.uni-potsdam.de/index.php/f/38152339

 ## Additional information
 BEFORE using your DEM with this script, make sure that you use a projected coordinate system.
 We strongly suggest to use an UTM or other